 Lemonaid vs Roman: What are the key differences?

 So which online pharmacy is better: Roman or Lemonaid?
-Roman is focused on exclusively on lower-risk but extremely common conditions like hair loss and erectile dysfunction for men, while Lemonaid lacks a clear focus and provides medicines for a much wider range of patients (including women!)
+Roman is focused exclusively on lower-risk but extremely common conditions like hair loss and erectile dysfunction for men, while Lemonaid lacks a clear focus and provides medicines for a much wider range of patients (including women!)

-Lemonaid currently offers 25 treatment services for things like urinary tract infections (UTIs), cold sores, flu, acute sinusitis, acne, as well as treatment to quit smoking, get tested and treated for sexually transmitted diseases (STDs) like chlamydia, and screening for high cholesterol and diabetes.
+Lemonaid currently offers 31 treatment services for things like mental health conditions, urinary tract infections (UTIs), cold sores, flu, acute sinusitis, and acne, as well as treatment to quit smoking, get tested and treated for sexually transmitted diseases (STDs) like chlamydia, and screening for high cholesterol and diabetes.

-They are both available in all 50 states, so the biggest difference, in my opinion, are that Lemonaid is available in fewer states than Roman, and charges $25 for a consultation, no matter what condition is assessed, compared to Roman’s free virtual doctor visit.
+They are both available in all 50 states, so the biggest difference, in my opinion, is that Lemonaid charges $25 for a consultation, no matter what condition is assessed, compared to Roman’s free virtual doctor visit.